lucyrunner/bitcoin-mining-erlang/README.md

 # on a worker machine, once the server is running
 ./project1 10.22.13.155
 ```
-A worker prints nothing of its ow.
 For every coin that is found, by the server or by
 any worker, is sent back to the boss actor and printed only there, as
 required.